YaSleiMan/Prosthetic_Arm_AI_Assistant/README.md

 - Franka Emika robot as proxy for arm prosthetic

 Progress:
-- Implementing the LLM section of the system that takes in requests for what the arm needs to do via keyboard input and returns a list of functions needed to perform it
+- (DONE) Implementing the LLM section of the system that takes in requests for what the arm needs to do via keyboard input and returns a list of functions needed to perform it
+- Implementing the functions to control the arm